The John C Mithun Foundation

 While the foundation does not publish explicit exclusions, research suggests they do not typically fund:

-- Organizations outside Santa Barbara County
+- Organisations outside Santa Barbara County

 - Capital campaigns unrelated to education or arts facilities

-- Religious organizations for sectarian purposes
+- Religious organisations for sectarian purposes

 - Political campaigns or lobbying activities